hfereidouni/DataScience/dataacquisition.markdown

 This code is a script to download NHL game data for both regular season and playoffs from a given API endpoint.
 It covers the seasons from 2016 to 2020.

 #### Imports:
-requests: To make HTTP requests to the API.
+`requests`: To make HTTP requests to the API.

-json: To parse and save the JSON response from the API.
+`json`: To parse and save the JSON response from the API.

-os: To interact with the filesystem, ensuring directories exist.
+`os`: To interact with the filesystem, ensuring directories exist.

-tqdm: To display a progress bar when downloading data.
+`tqdm`: To display a progress bar when downloading data.

 #### Constants:
-BASE_URL: A string template of the API endpoint from where game data is fetched.
+`BASE_URL`: A string template of the API endpoint from where game data is fetched.

-OUTPUT_DIR: The directory name where the downloaded JSON files are saved.
+`OUTPUT_DIR`: The directory name where the downloaded JSON files are saved.

 Ensure Directories:
 The code checks if the OUTPUT_DIR exists, and if not, it creates the directory.